 The revised text is as follows:

-“The SDRAN enables radio resource management (RRM) in a centralized controller, in which the SDRAN separates RRM from the data forwarding functions to evolve independently.”
+“The SDRAN enables radio resource management (RRM) in a centralized controller, in which the SDRAN separates RRM from the data forwarding functions to evolve independently.
+This functional split introduces more degrees of flexibility in the actual execution of RRM.
+The centralized control and management framework enables a flexible and software-defined coordination of all radio resource.
+The centralized controller allows for an efficient software solution for radio resource management on commodity servers.”

 Add the sentence for the innovation of this use case (Lines 19-20 in Page 98).